aleksandergrzyb/PivotalGithubHelper/README.md

 	$ git commit -m "add awesome feature [#12345678]"

-If you want to work on another story just simply set pigi to your current story ID that you are working on.
+If you want to work on another story just simply set pigi to your current story ID that you are working on:

 	$ pigi s 87654321